Faceplant-Games/epicslash/README.md

 # Project Status

 The project is still under development.
 A scrum board is shared between team members.
 We're open to new collaborators.
-A first version is planned for the 1st January 2018.
+The game is available with its minimal features.
+A first complete version is planned for 07/25/18.

 # Developer's Notes